syncfusion-content/flutter-docs/Flutter/datagrid/stacked-headers.md

 ---
 layout: post
-title: Stacked Headers in Flutter DataGrid control | Syncfusion | DataTable
+title: Stacked Headers in Flutter DataGrid | Syncfusion | DataTable
 description: Learn here all about Stacked Headers feature of Syncfusion Flutter DataGrid (SfDataGrid) control and more.
 platform: flutter
 control: SfDataGrid